Code Operating Rules

 B. Nominations Committee

+In each year where the election of Directors is required, the OGSCC shall issue a call for the nominations to all Members to solicit candidates to serve as Directors.
 Not less than thirty (30) days following the Annual Meeting of the Corporation, the Board shall appoint a nominations committee, the members of which shall hold office for a term of one (1) year from the date of their appointment, or until their successors are appointed.
 The nominations committee shall be comprised of six (6) current Directors of the Corporation whose terms are not up for re-election or where their term is up, they have chosen not to run for re-election at that time.
-The make-up of nomination committee shall be comprised of a minimum of six (6) individuals, one from each class of membership.
+The make-up of nomination committee shall be comprised of a minimum of six (6) Directors, one from each class of membership; however, if there is no Director from a membership class willing to serve, the committee will be appropriately composed without representatives from such class.
+Where there is a Director from a membership class then-serving on the committee, such Director must approve any candidates to serve as a Director from that class in order for such candidate to be placed on the slate.
 The committee will select its own chair.
-The primary task of the nominations committee shall be to recruit and secure strong balanced leadership for the Corporation in accordance with the composition of the Board established in By-Law No. 1.
+The primary task of the nominations committee shall be to recruit and secure strong balanced leadership for the Corporation in accordance with the composition of the Board established in the By-Law.
 In particular, the nominations committee will:

-(b) provide its report to the Board for its consideration at least sixty (60) days before the Annual Meeting each year.
+2. provide its report to the Board for its consideration at least sixty (60) days before the Annual Meeting each year;

-(d) make recommendationsto the Board regarding nomineesfor the appointment of Officers on an annual basis;
+4. make recommendations to the Board regarding nominees for the appointment of Officers on an annual basis; and

 C. Grocery Code Advisory Group and Process to Change the Code

-The President & Adjudicator shall suggest potential members for the Board to appoint to the Grocery Code Advisory Group (the “Advisory Group”).
-The Grocery Code Advisory Group shall be comprised of a minimum of six (6) persons representing all membership classes.
+The Directors elected by each class of Members shall be entitled to appoint at least one (1) but no more than two (2) representatives from the membership class to the Grocery Code Advisory Group (the “Advisory Group”).
+The Grocery Code Advisory Group shall be comprised of a minimum of six (6) persons, each of whom shall be affiliated or engaged with a membership class and ensuring representation from all membership classes of which there are members.
 The President & Adjudicator will be the chair of the Advisory Group.

-Each year the Grocery Code Advisory Group shall meet to consider whether any amendments to the Code are necessary or desirable and, as part of this process, shall review the annual member wide survey report in respect of the Code regarding behaviors, issues, and opportunities experienced in the previous year.
+Each year the Grocery Code Advisory Group shall meet to consider whether any amendments to the Code are necessary or desirable and, as part of this process, shall review the annual Member wide survey report in respect of the Code regarding behaviors, issues, and opportunities experienced in the previous year.
 The Grocery Code Advisory Group may or may not recommend changes to the Code, depending on the review set out above.
 Any changes to the Code recommended by the Grocery Code Advisory Group shall require the unanimous approval of all members of the Grocery Code Advisory Group.
-If the Grocery Code Advisory Group recommends changes to the Code,such changesshall be submitted to the Board and Membersfor approval as set out in the By-Laws.
+If the Grocery Code Advisory Group recommends changes to the Code, such changes shall be submitted to the Board and Members for approval as set out in the By-Laws.
+For further certainty, all changes to the Code must be unanimously approved by the Grocery Code Advisory Group prior to the approval or adoption by the Board and must include a transition period of at least six (6) months.
+Neither the Board, nor the Members shall approve changes to the Code that have not been approved by the Grocery Code Advisory Group, and nothing herein requires the Board or Members to approve changes to the Code recommended by the Grocery Code Advisory Group.

 D. Finance and Audit Committee

 The Board may appoint a Finance and Audit Committee to assist the Board in discharging its oversight responsibilities for internal control, financial accounting and reporting practices, the external audit process and material risk management processes.
-The committee shall consist of a minimum of four (4) to a maximum of six (6) Directors.
+The committee shall consist of a minimum of four (4) to a maximum of six (6) Directors, a majority of whom shall not be Officers.
 The chairperson of the Committee shall be appointed by the Board on an annual basis and may be removed by the Board in its discretion.

 E. Governance Committee

-The Board may appoint a Governance Committee to ensure that there is a robust and effective processfor evaluating the performance of the Board, committees and advisory groups to ensure that the organization fulfills its legal, ethical, and functional responsibilities.
-The committee shall consist of a minimum of four (4) to a maximum of six (6) Directors.
+The Board may appoint a Governance Committee to ensure that there is a robust and effective process for evaluating the performance of the Board, committees and advisory groups to ensure that the organization fulfills its legal, ethical, and functional responsibilities.
+The committee shall consist of a Director from each membership class, provided there is a Director from each such class in office and they are willing to serve on the Governance Committee.
 The chairperson of the Governance Committee shall be appointed by the Board on an annual basis.

 F. Remuneration of Committee Members